 (3) If the petition is approved and the Associate Dean for Academic Affairs grants permission to take a make-up examination, arrangements shall be made with the faculty member for the student to take a make-up examination as soon as is practical.
-Due to the impracticability of maintaining anonymous grading for a make-up examination, the student waives the right to claim a grievance based on arbitrary and capricious grading.
+Due to the impracticability of maintaining anonymous grading for a make-up examination, the student waives the right to claim a grievance based on biased or arbitrary grading.

 Sept.
-21, 2004; Rev. Nov.
-14, 2006
+21, 2004; Nov.
+14, 2006; Oct.
+11, 2023